-PointsBet New York launched late Monday night in the competitive mobile New York sports betting market, joining BetMGM New York, BetRivers NY, Caesars New York, DraftKings NY and FanDuel New York.
+PointsBet New York launched late Monday night in the competitive Betting Apps NY market, joining BetMGM New York, BetRivers NY, Caesars New York, DraftKings NY and FanDuel New York.

 PointsBet New York took its first bet in New York at 10:09 EST Monday night, according to a news release.
 The company is based in Australia and is one of nine operators awarded a sports license for New York mobile gaming.
 It had targeted to be live before the end of January.